kiselevskaya/Bioinformatics/genome_sequencing/sequence_antibiotics/README.md

 **score_peptide(peptide, spectrum)**

-    Counts matches of a theoretical spectrum of a peptide and experimental.
+    Counts matches of a theoretical cyclospectrum of a peptide and experimental.
         Mass spectrometers generate "noisy" spectra that are far from ideal — they are characterized by having both **false masses** and **missing masses**.

     Output: